dgraph-io/dgraph/wiki/content/deploy/index.md

 $ dgraph live --help # To see the available flags.

 # Read RDFs or JSON from the passed file, and send them to Dgraph on localhost:9080.
-$ dgraph live -f <path-to-rdf-gzipped-file-or-JSON-file>
+$ dgraph live -f <path-to-gzipped-RDF-or-JSON-file>

 # Read multiple RDFs or JSON from the passed path, and send them to Dgraph on localhost:9080.
-$ dgraph live -f <./path-to-rdf-gzipped-files-or-JSON-files>
+$ dgraph live -f <./path-to-gzipped-RDF-or-JSON-files>

 # Read multiple files strictly by name.
 $ dgraph live -f <file1.rdf, file2.rdf>

 # Use compressed gRPC connections to and from Dgraph.
-$ dgraph live -C -f <path-to-rdf-gzipped-file-or-JSON-file>
+$ dgraph live -C -f <path-to-gzipped-RDF-or-JSON-file>

 # Read RDFs and a schema file and send to Dgraph running at given address.
-$ dgraph live -f <path-to-rdf-gzipped-file-or-JSON-file> -s <path-to-schema-file> -d <dgraph-alpha-address:grpc_port> -z <dgraph-zero-address:grpc_port>
+$ dgraph live -f <path-to-gzipped-RDf-or-JSON-file> -s <path-to-schema-file> -d <dgraph-alpha-address:grpc_port> -z <dgraph-zero-address:grpc_port>
 ```

 #### Other Live Loader options

+`--new_uids` (default: false): Assign new UIDs instead of using the existing
-`--new_uids`: Ignore UIDs in load files and assign new ones.
-With this option you ignore predefined UIDs in file and assign new UIDs.
-Thus avoiding override the data in a DB already in operation.
+UIDs in data files.
+This is useful to avoid overriding the data in a DB already
+in operation.

+`-f, --files`: Location of *.rdf(.gz) or *.json(.gz) file(s) to load.
+It can
+load multiple files in a given path.
+If the path is a directory, then all files
+ending in .rdf, .rdf.gz, .json, and .json.gz will be loaded.

+`--format`: Specify file format (rdf or json) instead of getting it from
+filenames.
+This is useful if you need to define a strict format manually.

+`-b, --batch` (default: 1000): Number of N-Quads to send as part of a mutation.

-`--conc or -c`: Number of concurrent requests to make to Dgraph.
+`-c, --conc` (default: 10): Number of concurrent requests to make to Dgraph.
 Do not confuse with `-C`.

-`--use_compression or -C`: Enable compression on connection to alpha server.
+`-C, --use_compression` (default: false): Enable compression for connections to and from the
+Alpha server.

 ### Bulk Loader